 The Information Systems Audit Option is an innovative systems program designed to prepare students for careers in assurance services (or auditing) and to add value to the financial reports of businesses and the information systems they use.

 This program is designed to prepare students for careers as information systems auditors and information systems professionals in enterprise risk assurance services, computer risk management services and other systems assurance services in business, government, or nonprofit organizations.
 It prepares graduates to sit for the CPA, CISA, or other professional certification.
 Students planning to take any of these professional exams are advised to talk to their department's faculty and advisors during their junior year so that they may select the electives appropriate for the selected exam.

 Initially, I studied computer science at Virginia Tech, yet went on to obtain a degree in accounting.
 At that time, the accounting information systems major was not available.
 My education at Virginia Tech and participation in the accounting honors fraternity, Beta Alpha Psi, helped me secure a position with Peat, Marwick, Mitchell & Co., later to become KPMG.
 After 10 years experience as an auditor, I accepted the opportunity to build the information risk management practice in Virginia.
 This practice focuses on the risks inherent in the technology systems used to support our clients' business objectives.
 I'm proud to say that some of the best and brightest professionals in our IRM practice today are recent accounting information systems graduates from Virginia Tech.
 Go Hokies!

 For more information on each program of study, see the appropriate checksheet.

-All Accounting and Information Systems majors must complete an Option Selection Form which identifies the option (Accounting, ISA, or ISO) desired.
+All Accounting and Information Systems majors must complete an Option Selection Form which identifies the option (ACCT or ISA) desired.
 This form should be completed by the second semester of the sophomore year or within 3 weeks of being admitted to the major.
 Completed forms should be delivered to Pamplin 3007.